Vocal Performance emphasis, Bachelor of Music

 Students in this program would have access to the following opportunities:

-Opera Workshop: Annual production of full operas or opera scenes in English directed by Prof. Shaw and accompanied by orchestra
+Opera Workshop: Annual production of full operas or opera scenes in English directed by Prof. Shaw and accompanied by the orchestra

 The Master’s University Chorale: Auditioned touring choral group of 50 members